 In order for secondary hemostasis to take action, a prothrombin activator must be generated.
 The combined actions of the intrinsic pathway, extrinsic pathway and the prothrombin activator complexes lead to an explosive burst of the enzyme thrombin (Factor IIa) which generates more prothrombin activation and also activates coagulation factor VIII.
 Although the roles of the intrinsic and extrinsic pathway complexes may appear to be somewhat redundant, they are important integrating several subjects in medicine.
 The coagulation cascade contains physiology, biochemistry, pharmacology, microbiology, pathology and genetics.

-The First Step in the Coagulation Cascade: Activation of Factor VIIIa and Factor V
+enter The First Step in the Coagulation Cascade: Activation of Factor VIIIa and Factor V

 During the initial stages of the hemostatic event, low levels of both activated factor X (factor Xa) and activated factor IX (facter IXa) are generated.
 Once generated, the limited amounts of factor Xa bind to available membrane sites and convert picomolar amounts of prothrombin to thrombin.
 This thrombin then activates factor VIII (required by the Intrinsic Pathway) and factor V, allowing the initial formation of the intrinsic prothrombin activator complexes.
 Thus, the time period in which factor Xa directly generates picomolar amounts of thrombin is referred to as the initiation phase of blood coagulation.
 An alternative initiation of factor X to factor Xa has been identified on stimulated cells of monocytic and myeloid differentiation involving the specific adhesive receptor Mac-1.
 A platelet factor Xa receptor has been described as important in mediating prothrombin binding via factor Xa binding to platelet factor Va.